karthik-maddukuri/Energy-Load-Requirements/README.md

 Energy-load
 ==============================

+The goals of the project are:
-Predict Energy Load Requirements of Residential Buildings
+1. Predict Energy Load Requirements of Residential Buildings

 Project Organization
 ------------